 As APMA has reported, CMS released its 2019 Medicare Physician Fee Schedule Proposed Rule [CMS-1693-P] that, if finalized, would require podiatrists to use different E/M codes from all other Medicare physicians.
 The codes would reimburse at a significantly lower rate.

 CMS released the hardship exception application for MIPS-eligible clinicians for the 2018 performance period on August 8.
 There are three main categories of exception application types: PI Hardship Exception; Special Status Clinicians; and Extreme and Uncontrollable Circumstances.

 On July 12, CMS released a proposed rule [CMS-1693-P] that, if finalized, would require podiatrists to use different E/M codes from all other Medicare physicians.
 The codes would reimburse at a significantly lower rate.
 APMA urges podiatrists, their patients, and other stakeholders to take action today to address this discriminatory and punitive proposed rule.

 APMA welcomes inquiries from the media!
 The Media Room provides journalists with information on podiatric medicine, educational campaigns, and national surveys related to podiatry and foot health.
 More information and fact sheets can also be found in our Patients & the Public section.

-Please reach out to the media contact at right for questions or interview requests.
+Please reach out to PR Specialist Kevin Hess (phone 301-581-9221) for questions or interview requests.

 The American Podiatric Medical Association (APMA) applauds the approval of critically important legislation to support America’s veterans.
 S 2372, the John S. McCain III, Daniel K. Akaka, and Samuel R. Johnson VA Maintaining Internal Systems and Strengthening Integrated Outside Networks Act of 2018, or VA MISSION Act, passed the Senate today and will now to go President Donald J. Trump for his signature.